Search

 Multitubular reactor

-In design, a chemical reactor one should have chemical reaction kinetic data and the equipment design data with these in hand we can estimate the approximate design without wasting time, by following the below steps it will lead to a sequence of the designing procedure.
+In designing, a chemical reactor one should have chemical reaction kinetic data and the equipment design data with these in hand we can estimate the approximate design without wasting time, by following the below steps will lead to a sequence of the designing procedure.

 1. Find out the product we need (its concentration, properties, and amount to be produced in a day).